Spin Model Checker on Windows

 Downloading/Extracting Spin

-and click on the latest version of
+Download the latest prebuilt version of Spin

 Once that’s downloaded, use 7zip to extract the archive.

 Inside the directory it extracted into will be an executable.
-Rename this to spin.exe
+Rename this to spin.exe.

 GCC